Modeling and Control of Deep Sign-Definite Dynamics with Application to Hybrid Powertrain Control: Conclusion

 \section{Conclusion}

-We introduced sign constraints that generalize monotonicity, positivity, and sign-definiteness, and proposed exactly linearizable deep models that satisfy these constraints.
-We further formulated MPC as a convex QP.
-On two benchmarks---a two-tank system and a hybrid powertrain---the proposed method improved extrapolation performance and produced smoother optimal control inputs compared to existing approaches.
-Future work will focus on developing tighter convex relaxations for state-dependent input transformations, robust and stochastic extensions, and incorporating sign constraints into Koopman models.
+We introduced sign constraints that generalize monotonicity, positivity, and sign-definiteness, and proposed EL deep models that satisfy these constraints by construction.
+The same structure enables constrained tracking MPC to be formulated as a convex QP or a convex relaxation.
+On a three-tank system and a hybrid powertrain, the proposed models improved extrapolation performance and produced smooth control inputs with efficient optimization.
+Future work will focus on developing tighter convex relaxations for state-dependent input transformations and analyzing the resulting optimality gaps theoretically.
+Other directions include automatic specification of sign constraints, robust and stochastic extensions, online model adaptation, and experimental validation.